younanzhao/younanzhao.github.io/project.md

 ![](assets/IMG/plot3.png)

 *Figure 3: The reconstructed BioVolume data.
-The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1, and 1 on the plot means a biovolume of 10.*
+The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1 ppm, and 1 on the plot means a biovolume of 10 ppm.*